 Pictured above: the only hazardous waste landfill in New York State, the Chemical Waste Management (CWM) facility in Niagara County

-Just a mile from the Lewiston-Porter Central Schools, two miles from the Niagara River, and three miles to Lake Ontario sits New York’s only hazardous waste landfill, the Chemical Waste Management (CWM) facility in the Town of Porter, NY.
-For nearly 40 years, the residents of Niagara County and the nearby Great Lakes have been unduly burdened with the only hazardous waste landfill capacity in the state.
-CWM is proposing to increase capacity and extend the life of the landfill.
-CCE strongly opposes increased capacity because:
+Just a mile from the Lewiston-Porter Central Schools, two miles from the Niagara River and three miles to Lake Ontario, sits New York's only active hazardous waste landfill, the Chemical Waste Management (CWM) facility in the Town of Porter, NY.
+For 40 years, the residents of Niagara County and the nearby Great Lakes have been unduly burdened with this hazardous waste landfill, and now CWM is proposing to build another landfill adjacent to the existing landfill.
+The proposed new hazardous waste landfill, known as Residual Management Unit - Two (RMU-2), would bring more than four million tons of hazardous waste for decades to come.
+CCE strongly opposes RMU-2 because:

 - Increased capacity is not appropriate or necessary